-We checked in with Dr. Lily Wong 黃淑婷醫生, family practitioner at The London Medical Clinic, for a checklist of what we parents should be bringing along to keep our families healthy and hopefully, happy.
+We checked in with Dr. Lily Wong 黃淑婷醫生, family practitioner, for a checklist of what we parents should be bringing along to keep our families healthy and hopefully, happy.

 This list will vary depending on your destination.
 If you're traveling to a place where you know you can easily access items as you need them, perhaps you can leave a few off the list.
 It's always better to be safe than sorry.

 - Tweezers – running around outside all day is dangerous, splinter-inducing work.

 - A few different sizes of plasters – and if you're going to be spending time at the beach or pool, spring for the waterproof kind to make everyone's life a bit happier.